knexator/blog/_time_genres/standard.md

 I might be biased by calling this the "Standard" model, but it seems like the most natural option and the one I see most in fiction.
-Weirdly, there are very few games that truly fit into this category without adding some extra restriction: we get [Glorified Undo](/time-genres/glorified-undo) by forcing the time machine to not carry any objects back, and [Past Clones](/time-genres/past-clones) by removing the old character's free will in the new timeline.
+Weirdly, there are very few games that truly fit into this category without adding some extra restriction: we get [Glorified Undo](/time-genres/glorified-undo) by forcing the time machine to not carry any objects back, and [Record Clones](/time-genres/record-clones) by removing the old character's free will in the new timeline.

 Games with a "New Game+" that allow you to restart the game with your final inventory fit into this category, but aren't listed since that mechanic isn't their focus.
 Excluding those, here are some games with this model of time travel: